adoptingbitcoin/2021/content/speakers/StefanRichter.md

 # Stefan Richter

-Stefan's current contributions include netpositive.money, an initiative for Bitcoiners who care about the climate, and Honigdachs, a German Bitcoin podcast.
+Stefan's current contributions include netpositive.money, an initiative for Bitcoiners who care about the climate, and Honigdachs, a popular German Bitcoin podcast.
 Lately he has been returning to his theoretical computer science roots in his joint work with René Pickhardt on optimal payment flows in the Lightning Network.
 <br><br>

 ## Dive deeper